Axnjr/SEM7/RealTimeBDA.md

 - Fault Tolerance: Built-in fault tolerance mechanisms handle failures in a distributed environment.

 By leveraging MapReduce, computing PageRank for a massive web graph becomes feasible and efficient, ensuring that the ranking algorithm can keep up with the ever-growing size of the internet.

+# 5. Social networks:
+are the networks that depict the relations between people in the form of a graph for different kinds of analysis.
+The graph to store the relationships of people is known as Sociogram.
+All the graph points and lines are stored in the matrix data structure called Sociomatrix.
+A social network can be represented as a graph where:
+  - Nodes represent individuals or entities.
+  - Edges represent the relationships or connections between these nodes.
+### Types of Graphs
+- Undirected Graphs:
+Connections have no direction.
+Example: Friendships on Facebook.
+- Directed Graphs:
+Connections have a direction.
+Example: Followers on Twitter.
+- Weighted Graphs:
+Edges have weights representing the strength or frequency of interactions.

+### Key Techniques of Analyzing such social graphs:

+- Community Detection:
+Identifying groups or clusters of nodes that are more densely connected internally than with the rest of the network.
+Example:
+Finding interest groups in social media.

+- Centrality Measures:
+  - Degree Centrality: Number of connections a node has.
+  - Betweenness Centrality: Number of times a node acts as a bridge along the shortest path between two other nodes.
+  - Closeness Centrality: Measure of how close a node is to all other nodes in the network.

+- Link Prediction:
+Predicting future connections between nodes based on current network structure.

+- Sentiment Analysis:
+Analyzing the sentiment of communications (e.g., tweets, posts) to gauge public opinion or mood.

+- Influence Analysis:
+Identifying influential nodes (people) who can propagate information effectively.

+### Applications
+- Marketing:
+Targeting influential users to spread messages and products.
+- Epidemiology:
+Understanding how diseases spread through populations.
+- Recommender Systems:
+Suggesting friends, content, or products based on network analysis.